hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 <a href="figures/submit-periodics.svg" target="blank">Open the submit periodics diagram in a new tab</a>.

 1. The customer enters digital records through accountancy software or a spreadsheet.
 The records are uploaded digitally.
 MTD mandates that a business keeps digital records for all self-employment and property businesses.
-2. The software calls the list all self-employment businesses endpoint which provides the business ID.
+2. The software calls the List All Businesses endpoint which provides the business ID.
 You will need to call this the first time your customer uses the software but it's not needed for every interaction.
-Note: this is not relevant for a property as there are no property business IDs.
-3. The HMRC API returns the business ID which is required to interact with other self-employment APIs.
-Note: this is not relevant for a property as there are no property business IDs.
+3. The HMRC API returns the business ID which is required to interact with other self-employment and property APIs.
 4. The software receives the business ID.
 You should store the business ID which will save you having to repeatedly call this endpoint.
-Note: this is not relevant for a property as there are no property business IDs.
-5. The software calls the retrieve Self Employment business obligations or retrieve all UK property business obligations - quarterly obligations are initially created based on the accounting period for the income source.
+5. The software calls the Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations endpoint - quarterly obligations are initially created based on the accounting period for the income source.
 The deadline for meeting a quarterly obligation is one month after the obligation period end date.
 The software should communicate these deadlines clearly to the customer and prompt them to submit the information when the update is due.
 6. HMRC returns obligations for the requested date range.
 7. The software receives the obligations for the requested date range.
 It can hold on to this information and prompt the customer closer to the due date.
 8. The software prompts the customer when they are due to submit an update.